 Field Detail

-Policy FDG PET for Brain, Cervical, Ovarian, Pancreatic, Small Cell Lung, and Testicular Cancers — RETIRED (Replaced by §220.6.17)
+Policy FDG PET for Brain, Cervical, Ovarian, Pancreatic, Small Cell Lung, and Testicular Cancers — RETIRED, replaced by Section 220.6.17

-Specialties Affected Oncology, Nuclear Medicine, Radiology, Radiation Oncology
+Specialties Affected Oncology, Nuclear Medicine, Radiology, Radiation Oncology, Gynecologic Oncology, Thoracic Surgery

 CMS FDG PET Coverage Criteria and Medical Necessity Requirements 2026